The number of solutions for random regular NAE-SAT: Introduction

 \subsection{Main result}

-Given a \textsc{cnf} boolean formula, a \emph{not-all-equal-\textsc{sat}} (\textsc{nae-sat}) solution is an assignment $\vec{\bm{x}}$ of literals to variables such that both $\vec{\bm{x}}$ and its negation $\neg\vec{\bm{x}}$ evaluate to \textsc{true} --- equivalently, such that no clause gives the same evaluation to all its variables.
-A $k$-\textsc{nae-sat} problem is one in which each clause has exactly $k$ literals; it is termed \emph{$d$-regular} if each variable appears in exactly $d$ clauses.
-Sampling such a formula in a uniformly random manner gives rise to the \emph{random $d$-regular $k$-\textsc{nae-sat} model}.
+Given a \textsc{cnf} boolean formula, a \bemph{not-all-equal-\textsc{sat}} (\bemph{\textsc{nae-sat}}) solution is an assignment $\vec{\bx}$ of literals to variables such that both $\vec{\bx}$ and its negation $\neg\vec{\bx}$ evaluate to \textsc{true} --- equivalently, such that no clause gives the same evaluation to all its variables.
+A $k$-\textsc{nae-sat} problem is one in which each clause has exactly $k$ literals; it is termed \bemph{$d$-regular} if each variable appears in exactly $d$ clauses.
+Sampling such a formula in a uniformly random manner gives rise to the \bemph{random $d$-regular $k$-\textsc{nae-sat} model}.
 (The formal definition is given in Section~\ref{s:comb}.)
 See \cite{MR2263010} for important early work on the closely related model of random (Erd\H{o}s--R\'enyi) \textsc{nae-sat}.
 The appeal of this model is that it has certain symmetries making the analysis particularly tractable, yet it is expected to share most of the interesting qualitative phenomena exhibited by other commonly studied problems, including random $k$-\textsc{sat} and random graph colorings.

-Following convention, we fix $k$ and then parametrize the model by its clause-to-variable ratio, $\alpha=d/k$.
-The \emph{partition function} of the model, denoted $Z\equiv Z_n$, is simply the number of valid \textsc{nae-sat} assignments for an instance on $n$ variables.
-It is conjectured that for each $k\ge3$, the model has an exact satisfiability threshold $\alpha_\textup{sat}(k)$: for $\alpha<\alpha_\textup{sat}$ it is satisfiable ($Z>0$) with high probability, but for $\alpha>\alpha_\textup{sat}$ it is unsatisfiable ($Z=0$) with high probability (as $n\to\infty$, with $k$ fixed).
-This has been proved \cite{dss-naesat-stoc} for all $k$ exceeding an absolute constant $k_0$, together with an explicit formula for $\alpha_\textup{sat}$ which matches the physics prediction.
-The exact formula is rather intricate so we omit it here, and note only its approximate value \beq \alpha_\textup{sat} = \left(2^{k-1} -\frac12 -\frac1{4\log 2}\right)\log 2 + \epsilon_k\eeq where $\epsilon_k$ denotes an error tending to zero as $k\to\infty$.
+Following convention, we fix $k$ and then parametrize the model by its clause-to-variable ratio, $\alpha\equiv d/k$.
+The \bemph{partition function}, denoted $Z\equiv Z_n$, is the number of valid \textsc{nae-sat} assignments for an instance on $n$ variables.
+It is conjectured that for each $k\ge3$, the model has an exact satisfiability threshold $\asat(k)$: for $\alpha<\asat$ it is satisfiable ($Z>0$) with high probability, but for $\alpha>\asat$ it is unsatisfiable ($Z=0$) with high probability.
+This has been proved \cite[Thm.~1]{MR3440193} for all $k$ exceeding an absolute constant $k_0$, together with an exact formula for $\asat$ which matches the physics prediction.
+It can be approximated as \beq \asat = \left(2^{k-1} -\f12 -\f1{4\log 2}\right)\log 2 + \epsilon_k\eeq where $\epsilon_k$ denotes an error tending to zero as $k\to\infty$.